einfra logoDocumentation

 Notes

-• In before_script, docker config is created using credential value from your CI variable (here HARBOR_CRED).
+• In before_script, Docker configuration is created using the credential value from your CI variable (here HARBOR_CRED).

-• Version value is explicitely set in CI.
-Consider factoring it out, for example to version.txt in repo or obtain it from other config in repo such as setup.py (in case of a Python ) or package.json (in case of node.js project), etc.
+• The version value is explicitly set in CI.
+Consider factoring it out, for example to a version.txt file in the repository, or obtain it from other configuration files in the repository such as setup.py (for Python projects) or package.json (for Node.js projects), etc.

-• Tagging logic in the example is tuned for a setup, where:
+• The tagging logic in the example is tuned for a setup where:

-• Default branch (master) is a protected branch which can only be changed by merge request (i.e., cannot be pushed to directly).
+• The default branch (master) is a protected branch that can only be changed by merge request (i.e., cannot be pushed to directly).

 • Features are developed in a branch.

-• By default, docker job is executed only on master branch (after merge request).
+• By default, the Docker job is executed only on the master branch (after a merge request).

-• Docker job can also be executed on demand in on a branch commit if this commit is tagged.
-In that case, docker image tag consists of VERSION suffixed by tag value.
+• The Docker job can also be executed on demand on a branch commit if that commit is tagged.
+In that case, the Docker image tag consists of VERSION suffixed by the tag value.

 • Check this repository graph and pipeline history.